 The Lady Dragon (La Víbria).
 The Víbria is a scary mythological animal that features bat wings, snake tail and woman breasts: she’s a lady dragon!
 Her name comes from the old Catalan word “vibre”, that means viper (“víbora”, in Spanish).
 She’s one of the oldest characters in the Barcelona Bestiari, as she’s documented since the 1300’s and she even performed in front of Queen Isabella of Castile.
 It was the pet of the Smiths Guild, and it now also lives in the Casa dels Entremesos.
 And beside the Barcelona Víbria, the Poblenou district also owns their own Víbria del Poblenou.

-But wait!
-Would you like to know what is the most powerful of all the monsters in the traditional parade of La Merce?
-Share this post using the buttons below to discover it!
+AND BONUS!
+Here is the most powerful of all the monsters in the traditional parade of La Merce?

 The Dragon.
 Or should we speak about “dragons” in plural, as there isn’t one Barcelona Dragon but many dragons associated to different districts and neighborhoods in the city.
 But in any case, the oldest and most famous is the Dragon of Ciutat Vella, in the Old Town.
 It performs mostly in fire runs spitting fire from its mouth and chasing people, but it also participates in quieter parades, where he carries a bouquet of red carnations in his mouth (a less dangerous representation of the fire it usually spits).
 The Dragon is heard to be active already in the 1400’s, but it never seemed to be linked to any guild nor Parrish church, so when the character was recovered in 1987 (one of the first to reappear in our traditional parades), it was christened as the Dragon of Ciutat Vella, the historical district of Barcelona.
 As I mentioned before, there are a few other Dragons in Barcelona, and there is one more that is worth mentioning: the Gaudiamus Dragon, inspired in the salamander-looking dragon of Park Güell by Gaudi (but this one spits dragon, not water!).